wdxtub/WDXpeak/Project/fastcode/final-preparation.md

 ### HDFS I/O

-A typical read from a client involves:
+A typical read from a client involves:

 1. Contact the NameNode to determine where the actual data is stored
 2. NameNode replies with block idenIfiers and locaIons (which DataNode)
 3. Contact the DataNode to fetch data

-A typical write from a client involves:
+A typical write from a client involves:

 1. Contact the NameNode to update the namespace and verify permissions
 2. NameNode allocates a new block on a suitable DataNode